JSW Steel Ltd (NSE: JSWSTEEL) Q3 2026 Earnings Call dated Jan. 23, 2026

 Rahul Gupta

 Hi.
-Thank you for taking My questions.
-So my first question is given strong volumes during the quarter as well.
-Now your domestic volume guidance of 28.2 million ton would imply flat volumes on year on year basis for 4Q.
-Now how should we look at your 4Q volumes with respect to that?
+Thank you for taking my questions.
+So, my first question is, given strong volumes during the quarter as well, now your domestic volume guidance of 28.2 million tonnes would imply flat volumes on year-on-year basis for 4Q.
+Now, how should we look at your 4Q volumes with respect to that?
 Would you revise your sales guidance?
-That’s my number one question.
+That is my number one question.

 Jayant Acharya

-So I think from a, from a sales guidance point of view we are maintaining our guidance of 29.2 million tonnes.
-Production guidance also at 30.5 million tonnes is more or less on track going forward in the next year as the BF3 capacity unlock happens we will be able to add to our available capacities and that would further increase the sales from all our assets.
+So, I think from a sales guidance point of view, we are maintaining our guidance of 29.2 million tonnes.
+Production guidance also at 30.5 million tonnes is more or less on track.
+Going forward in the next year as the BF-3 capacity unlock happens, we will be able to add to our available capacities and that would further increase the sales from all our assets.

 Rahul Gupta

-Okay, so, so, so am I, am I reading it right that your India volumes would be flat?
-Assuming you don’t change your guidance.
+Am I reading it right that your India volumes would be flat assuming you do not change your guidance?

 Jayant Acharya